 And I realized, ironically enough, that it was in leaving Shakesville that I finally found the courage to expect more.

-Anonymous asked: Check out the salaries for her husband's company on Glassdoor.
+Anonymous said: Check out the salaries for her husband's company on Glassdoor.
 He's making something in the neighborhood of $75 to $100k.
 The average salary for an assistant VP is over $85,000.

 You know normally I’d be like it’s nobody’s fucking business what her husband’s salary is, but when Melissa sits by silently while the mods/minions famously encourage people that ‘no amount is too small’ to contribute, to the point where they encourage a woman down to her last $5 on child support to give money to Melissa, you know what it’s fucking fair game.
 She’s got absolutely no business asking for money.
 ‘Feminist act’* or not.